neonephos/outreach/topics/ambassador_program/readme.md

 The steps needed to become an Ambassador are listed in the [Ambassador Program Overview Document](documentation/ambassador_role.md).

+> [!WARNING]
+> ⚠️ Our Ambassador applicant queue is long!
+Processing times will take more than a month.
+Check back here for updates!

 ## What benefits do I get as an Ambassador?

 This is currently being fleshed out.
 But you can expect the usual goodies, such as: